Baked Roast Beef Sliders

 I guess it’s more of a condiment than a sauce, but either way, we’ll spread a horseradish-garlic-mayo combo on the top part of the roll.

 Hate mayo?
 You won’t taste it in these.
 I had two self-proclaimed mayo haters who dug right into these.
-The garlic + horseradish masks the flavor — the mayo is really just there as a creamy base to help everything spread.
+The garlic + horseradish mask the flavor — the mayo is really just there as a creamy base to help everything spread.

 Don’t worry if you’re not a fan of spicy, either.
 Even the pint-sized crowd liked these — it’s just enough horseradish to add a little zing, without the fear of the sinus-clearing burn.